gooftroop/treehouse/README.md

 ## Testing

-Under construction
+Under construction.

-Tests are located under the `tests` directory and mirror the `src` directory structure.
+Both unit and integration tests are located under the `tests` directory (`tests/unit` and `tests/integration`) and mirror the `src` directory structure.
 Tests are written using [Mocha](https://mochajs.org/) and [chai](http://www.chaijs.com/).
 Coverage reports are automatically collected on test runs using [istanbul](https://github.com/gotwarlost/istanbul).

 To run tests, use `npm test`.
 You can provide additional arguments to `Mocha` by running `npm test -- <opts>`.